vladcalin/gemstone/docs/index.rst

 This documentation is structured in multiple parts:

-- :ref:`overview-top` - General information to get you started.
 - :ref:`topics-top` - A compilation in-depth explanations on various topics of interest.
 - :ref:`reference-top` - The reference to the classes, functions, constants that can be used.